OpenBB-finance/OpenBB/website/content/platform/development/contributor-guidelines/deprecating_endpoints.md

 <HeadTitle title="Deprecating Endpoints - Contributor Guidelines - Development | OpenBB Platform Docs" />

-Deprecating commands is a necessary part of maintaining the OpenBB Platform.
+Deprecating commands is essential to maintaining the OpenBB Platform.
 This guide outlines the process for deprecating an endpoint.

 ## Deprecating an endpoint